Lisa Snowdon has opened up about having a miscarriage while live on air.

 In 2019 Beyoncé opened up about suffering multiple miscarriages, revealing it "taught [her] lessons".

 In an interview with Elle UK, the singer said, "I began to search for deeper meaning when life began to teach me lessons I didn't know I needed.
 I learned that all pain and loss is in fact a gift.
 Having miscarriages taught me that I had to mother myself before I could be a mother to someone else.”

 Beyoncé had previously spoken about experiencing a miscarriage two years before giving birth to her oldest child, daughter Blue Ivy, in 2012.
 She described it as “the saddest thing I’ve ever been through” in her documentary Life Is But A Dream.

-The actress and Britain’s Got Talent judge spoke candidly about losing her son Theo, when his heart stopped beating seven months into her pregnancy in 2011.
+Also a mum of two girls, Holden spoke candidly about losing her son Theo, when his heart stopped beating seven months into her pregnancy in 2011.

 "There is not a day that goes by when I don’t think about Theo, especially when a new school year begins," she said.

 "But after we first lost him, Chris and I were diagnosed with PTSD so we went and had some therapy about that, as anyone would..."

 The star later launched the charity Theo's Hope, which aims to raise money to help support other bereaved parents.

 The model and radio presenter has previously revealed she suffered the loss of a baby girl, with her then partner, rugby player Thom Evans, at five months pregnant.